shaack/svjs-observe/README.md

 # svjs-observe

-An ES6 Module to observe properties, Arrays, Sets and Maps of an Object.
+An ES6 Module to observe properties (simple properties, Arrays, Sets and Maps) of an Object.
 Can also intercept function calls.

-Observing means to call a callback-function every value change of an Object property (or function call).
+Observing means to call a callback-function every value change of an Object property.

 ## Methods